Region Selection vTool#

 - Area: The area of a region is expressed either as the number of pixels of a region or its area in square millimeters if you're supplying transformation data via the Calbration vTool.

-- Roundness: Roundness is a measure of how similar a region is to a circle.
+Roundness: Roundness is a measure of how similar a region is to a circle.
 It is calculated based on the distances between the pixels at the edge of the region to the center of the region.
+A perfect circle has a roundness of one.
 Roundness is expressed by the following formula:

 Roundness = 1 – distance deviation / distance mean